Learning to Compare Relation: Semantic Alignment for Few-Shot Learning: Experiments

-\textbf{Implementation Details:} The networks used for miniImageNet dataset, omniglot dataset, and CUB dataset are the same as mentioned in the previous section, except for the MI stream.
-For miniImageNet dataset and CUB dataset, two convolutional blocks with the same architecture of the first two blocks in $f_\varphi$ followed by two fully-connected layers with the same architecture of $g_\phi$ are used to estimate the local-global mutual information.
-Since the spatial resolution of omniglot is smaller than that of miniImageNet and CUB, we remove the last pooling layer for omniglot dataset.
+By default, the 4-layer convolutional network $Conv$-$64F$ is used as the embedding module and the network-learned similarity measure like RelationNet is used.
+In this case, except for the MI stream, the networks used for miniImageNet, Omniglot, and CUB datasets are the same.
+To estimate the local-global mutual information, two convolutional blocks with the same architecture of the first two blocks in $f_\varphi$ followed by two fully-connected layers with the same architecture of $g_\phi$ are used for 84$\times$84 input.
+Since the spatial resolution of Omniglot is small, which is $24\times24$, we remove the last pooling layer for this dataset.
 All the models are trained end-to-end from scratch with random initialization.
 Adam is used for optimization.
 The initial learning rate is $10^{-3}$ and reduced with a fixed decay factor 2 every 100,000 epochs.
 In our experiments, MSE and CEL have similar performances.
 We report the results based on MSE as default.

+Besides RelationNet with the 4-layer convolutional embedding module, we further demonstrate the usefulness and generalization ability of our method by applying it with different baseline models, \textit{e.g.}, SoSN \cite{WACV2019_powernorm} with the 4-layer embedding module, as well as ProtoNet \cite{Prototypical_NIPS17} and RelationNet \cite{Compare_CVPR18} with a ResNet-12 embedding module.
+They are based on different similarity measures, \textit{e.g.}, negative Euclidean distance for ProtoNet, and network-learned similarity for RelationNet and SoSN.
+For the proposed multi-stream model, we keep using the same similarity measure with the baseline model for convenience and fairness.
+The ResNet-12 embedding module has a same structure with the 12-layer residual network used in \cite{lee2019meta} and \cite{ye2020few}.
+With a deep embedding module, pre-training on the meta-training set with classification task is suggested and widely used \cite{RusuRSVPOH19, Task_Relevant_CVPR19, ye2020few}.
+We use the pre-trained ResNet-12 embedding module of \cite{ye2020few} without the last global average pooling layer for parameter initialization.
+The training and evaluation settings are consistent with the baseline model.